wconrad/ftpd/README.md

 ftpd is a pure Ruby FTP server library.
-It supports implicit and explicit TLS, passive and active mode, and is unconditionally complaint per RFC-1123.
+It supports implicit and explicit TLS, passive and active mode, and is unconditionally compliant per RFC-1123.
 It an be used as part of a test fixture or embedded in a program.

 ## A note about this README